BOT Online Instructors

 College Bookstore or online at

-Older versions of Word will not work with the GDP keyboarding
+Older versions of Word will not work with the SNAP Online Lab keyboarding

 - Access to a PC/Windows computer with the following requirements: